We are bringing back the lost art of the European “Salon”.

 Judd Street Exchange, home of the Van Dell Studio & Gallery, is located above the historic Marine General Store and is a premiere gallery for visual arts exhibitions.
-Its offerings as a venue will now expand!
-The “Salon Series” will feature music, theatre, spoken word, dance, and more in monthly gatherings designed to fully immerse an intimate audience into the world of a specific art form.
-A combination of performance and creativity exchange, this new collection of live art will begin this May and include events all year long.
+The “Salon Series” features music, theatre, spoken word, dance, and more in monthly gatherings designed to fully immerse an intimate audience into the world of a specific art form.
+A combination of performance and creativity exchange, this new collection of live art will include events all year long.

 Directors Calyssa Hall and Randal Berger with Actors David Michaeli, Stephen Neff, Sarah Dickson, Cassidy Hall, and Michael Dufault